 You’re Ready to Move Abroad ASAP

 With these steps, you’re ready to make a quick yet successful move abroad.
-We’ve stripped away the excess and keep it short and sweet.
+We’ve stripped away the excess and kept it as short and sweet as legally possible.

 For the fastest move abroad possible, having a remote job will certainly help.
-With that, you just need to pack your computer and get on a flight and figure the rest out while you go.
+With that, you just need to pack your computer and get on a flight and figure the rest out while you're at it.
+Also, some digital nomad visas offer a super quick turnaround.

 For the fastest way to move abroad without needing a remote job, I’d recommend working in a common industry.
 For example, teaching English in South Korea or Japan.
 These countries process 1000s of work visas annually so they’re well-versed in what needs to be done and speedy in the turnaround time.